B1nus/wezy/README.md

 With the `try` keyword you are propagating the error to another function.
 This is a quick and dirty way to handle errors and in a production environment you should use `catch` and `switch` to handle errors properly.
 # Explicit error handling
 crust requires you to explicitly handle all possible runtime errors.
 This includes out of bounds, division by zero, integer overflow etc. Use the `try` keyword to avoid proper error handling for the time being.
 Using `comptime` can also be a way to avoid explicit error handling since any error in a an expression known at compile time becomes a compiler error instead.
+# Runtime Errors
+Because of crust's (possibly excessive) error handling, runtime errors can be completely avoided.
+As long as you do not use the `try` keyword in the top-level or your program crust cannot have any runtime errors.
 # Tests
 Use the keyword `test` and write the boolean statement you want to test.
 For example `test x + y > 1`.
 If said test fails crust will show you the values of the variables:
 ```